sandialabs/Tines/src/markdown/eigensolver.md

 $$
 H = Z T Z^H
 $$
-where $T$ is quasi upper triangular matrix and $Z$ is an orthogoanl matrix of Schur vectors.
-Eigen values appear in any order along the diagonal entries of the Schur form. $1\times 1$ blocks represent real eigen values and $2\times 2$ blocks correspond to conjugate complex eigen values.
+where $T$ is quasi upper triangular matrix and $Z$ is an orthogonal matrix of Schur vectors.
+Eigenvalues appear in any order along the diagonal entries of the Schur form. $1\times 1$ blocks represent real eigenvalues and $2\times 2$ blocks correspond to conjugate complex eigenvalues.

 The Schur decomposition is computed using the Francis double shift QR algorithm.
 Here, we just sketch the algorithm to discuss its computational aspects.
 For details of the Francis algorithm, we recommend following books: G.H.
 Golub and C.F. van Loan, Matrix Computations and D.S.
 Watkins, Fundamentals of Matrix Computations.
-1. Set an active submatrix of the input Hessenberg matrix, H := H(1:p,1:p) and let $\sigma$ and $\bar{\sigma}$ are the complex pair of eigen values of the last diagonal $2\times 2$ block.
+1. Set an active submatrix of the input Hessenberg matrix, H := H(1:p,1:p) and let $\sigma$ and $\bar{\sigma}$ be the complex pair of eigenvalues of the last diagonal $2\times 2$ block.
 2. Perform two step QR iterations with a conjugate pair of shifts and form the real matrix $M = H^2 - sH + tI$ where $s = 2Re(\sigma)$ and $t = |\sigma|^2$.
 3. Update $H := Z^T H Z$ where $Z$ is the QR factorization of the matrix $M$.
-4. Repeat the step 2 and 3 until it converges to the real or complex eigen values.
+4. Repeat the step 2 and 3 until it converges to the real or complex eigenvalues.
 5. Adjust $p$ and reduce the submatrix size and repeat from 1.
-Using the implicit-Q theorem, the QR factorization of the step 3 can be computed by applying a sequence of inexpensive Householder transformations.
+Using the implicit-Q theorem, the QR factorization of step 3 can be computed by applying a sequence of inexpensive Householder transformations.
 This is called chasing bulge and the algorithm is essentially sequential, which makes it difficult to efficiently parallelize the QR iterations on GPUs.
-Thus, we choose to implement an hybrid algorithm computhing the Francis QR algorithm on CPU platforms.
+Thus, we choose to implement an hybrid algorithm computing the Francis QR algorithm on CPU platforms.

 **Solve for Right Eigen Vectors**

-After the Schur form is computed, corresponding eigen vectors are computed by solving a singular system.
-For instance, consider following partitioned matrix with $i$th eigen value and eigen vector
+After the Schur decomposition is computed, the corresponding eigenvectors are computed by solving a singular system.
+For instance, consider the following partitioned matrix with $i$-th eigenvalue and eigenvector
 $$
 T - t_{ii} I =
 \left(